Power Ranger Toys

 Pros:

-- Multiple combinations add strong replay value
+• Multiple combinations give it strong replay value

-- More interactive than standard figures
+• More hands-on than standard figures

 Cons: